jiaxian-lin/foREST-experiment-data/README.md

 **GET /projects/{id}/repository/commits**

 1. create a project
-2. get the project commits with length of parameter 'ref_name' is too long
+2. get the project commits with length of parameter 'ref_name' is too long and has special characters ':'

 for example:
 ```